dancer1325/opentelemetry-opentelemetry.io/content/en/docs/collector/building/authenticator-extension.md

 cSpell:ignore: configauth oidc
 ---

+* OpenTelemetry Collector
-The OpenTelemetry Collector allows receivers and exporters to be connected to authenticators, providing a way to both authenticate incoming connections at the receiver's side, as well as adding authentication data to outgoing requests at the exporter's side.
+  * allows receivers and exporters to be connected to authenticators, providing a way to both authenticate incoming connections at the receiver's side, as well as adding authentication data to outgoing requests at the exporter's side.

 This mechanism is implemented using [extensions] and this document will guide you on implementing your own authenticators.
 If you are looking for